 To permanently change the page rotation setting for a data processing report the printer file must be changed.
-This should be done by a MIS staff member, since a changed printer file most likely affects many printers.
+This should only be done by a MIS staff member, since a changed printer file could affect many printers.
 The page rotation setting can be changed temporarily by overriding the printer file.
 The printer file must be changed or overridden before the host creates the print job.
-An overridden printer file applies only to print jobs created on the host session that was active when the printer file was overridden.
+An overridden printer file applies only to active print jobs created on the host after the printer file was overridden.

-To view the current printer file settings, type CHGPRTF followed by a space and the name of the printer file on the command line of the host.
+To view the current printer file settings, type CHGPRTF followed by a space and the name of the printer file on the AS/400 or iSeries command line.
 Press F4.
-Do not change any settings unless authorized by the IS director.
+Make no changes unless authorized by the IS director.

-To change the printer file:

-- 1. Type CHGPRTF on the command line of the host, and press Enter. - 2.
+- To change the printer file: - 1.
+Type CHGPRTF on the command line of the host, and press Enter. - 2.
 Type in the name of the printer file to be changed. - 3.
-Press F10 to display additional parameters.

-- 4. Press Page Down (three or four screens depending on OS/400 version) and locate "Degree of page rotation" option. - 5.
+Press F10 to display additional parameters. - 4.
+Press Page Down (three or four screens depending on OS/400 version) and locate "Degree of page rotation" option. - 5.
 Move the cursor to the beginning of the dashed line and enter the desired selection. - 6.
-Press ENTER to activate the selection and exit the printer file menu.

-To override the printer file:

-- 1. Type OVRPRTF on the command line of the host, and press Enter. - 2.
+Press ENTER to exit. - To override the printer file: - 1.
+Type OVRPRTF on the command line of the host, and press Enter. - 2.
 Type the name of the printer file to be changed. - 3.
 Press Page Down (three or four screens depending on OS/400 version) and locate "Degree of page rotation" option. - 4.
-Move the cursor to the beginning of dashed line and enter the desired selection. - 5.
-Press ENTER to activate the selection and exit the printer file menu.
+Move the cursor to the beginning of line and enter the desired selection. - 5.
+Press ENTER to exit.